newfies-dialer/newfies-dialer/docs/source/user-guide-doc/appointment.rst

 7) Update the last child event status to Paused
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    In some scenario you might want to pause an alarm of being trigged, as an alarm is link to all occurence of an events created,
+    In some scenarios it may be necessary to pause an alarm being triggered.
+As an alarm is linked to all occurence of an event created,
-    you don't need to update the status of the parent event neither all the child, you will need to update it for the last event only.
+    it's not necessary to update the status of the parent event or all the child events, only the last event needs updated.

-    You will achieve this by using the API /update_last_child_status/
+    This is achieved by using the API /update_last_child_status/

     **CURL Usage**::